susansilver/math-communications/README.md

 In my response, there was no way to mention everything out there.
 I compiled this list as a way to give credit to everyone.
 Resources that I've collected from over a decade of unabashedly reveling in my love of mathematics.
 To my surprise, the list began to grow to more than 100 links!

 I have since realized that this is no longer just a list.
 It is a passion project.
-If you have any recommendations, [send](mailto:hello+git@susansilver.net) them my way](mailto:hello+git@susansilver.net).
+If you have any recommendations, [send them my way](mailto:hello+git@susansilver.net).

 I feel that this project can solve three problems:
 - Provide an entryway into mathematics for the curious